-- New York and Vermont have banned the sale of lead fishing weights weighing one half ounce or less.
+- New York and Vermont have banned the sale of lead fishing weights weighing one half ounce, or less.

 - In 2015, the Minnesota Department of Natural Resources (DNR) proposed regulations to the DNR Commission that would ban the use of lead shot for upland game on certain Wildlife Management Areas (WMAs) in the state.

-- In March 2016, Minnesota introduced two sets of companion bills attempting to prohibit future regulation of lead shot in the pursuit of wildlife (H 3209 /S 3387 & H 2844/S 2758 ).
+- In March of 2016, Minnesota introduced two sets of companion bills attempting to prohibit future regulation of lead shot in the pursuit of wildlife (HB 3209 SB 3387 & HB 2844/SB 2758.

-- On January 19, 2017, the outgoing U.S. Fish and Wildlife Service Director implemented a ban on the use of traditional lead ammunition and fishing tackle on FWS lands.
+- On January 19, 2017, the outgoing U.S. Fish and Wildlife Service (USFWS) Director implemented a ban on the use of traditional lead ammunition and fishing tackle on USFWS lands.
 In March of the same year, after meeting with representatives from sportsmen and wildlife organizations, the newly-appointed Interior Secretary Ryan Zinke overturned the ban by issuing Executive Order 3346.

-For more information regarding this issue, please contact Zach Widner at firstname.lastname@example.org.
+For more information regarding this issue, please contact: Nicholas Buggia, (202) 543-6850, ext.
+12; email@example.com.